Mortgage Tips & Tricks

 Sadly, some prospective buyers make simple mistakes when applying for a mortgage and it means that they get stuck with a higher interest rate (or their application gets rejected completely!).
 Here are some mistakes to avoid:

 Not Getting Multiple Quotes – If you only get a quote from one lender, you could be missing out on a much better deal elsewhere.
-Fortunately, this is where we come in at BrickWood Mortgage.
-Regardless of what loan type you require, we will seek the best rates for your position.
+Fortunately, this is where we come in at BrickWood Mortgage, Inc. Regardless of what loan type you require, we will seek the best rates for your position.
 With so many variables that go into a mortgage offer, make sure you compare the market and get the best offer possible.

 At this point, we should note that lenders shouldn’t have to pull your credit for an initial quote.
 Instead, ask them to base a quote off of your estimated credit score.
 By doing this, you won’t have lots of unnecessary credit pulls on your profile and you can still compare quotes equally.